thoward/ti-manual-theme/design/README.md

 different from the main content.
 Further there is a footer for an entire article, not per page, and it tends to contain site-wide information and navigation links.
-There is no near-content way to handle footnotes, rather those are collected at the end of an article and linked, meaning a reader must jump back and forth between the bottom of the page and their reading location as needed, vs simply glancing at the bottom of the page they are currently reading as they go.
+There is no near-content way to handle footnotes, rather those are collected at the end of an article and linked, meaning a reader must jump back and forth between the bottom of the page and their reading location as needed, rather than simply glancing at the bottom of the page they are currently reading as they go.

 There is no meaningful analog to the back cover, spine, inside cover, or copyright page.
 Rather the meta info is usually collected in an "about" page article, and listed in the ToC or footer.
 Spine information (title, author, publisher) may